CoryFail/keyStream/README.md

 Install Railo to your home network and upload this application to the web directory.
 Point your browser to the applications index and it will install the data and upload folder.

+(Optional) To make uploading automated make a Scheduled Task in Railo and point it to: [Your URL]:8888/func/uploads.cfc?method=put

+Note: For users installing it with one of the automatic installers, please use the instructions provided at: http://keystream.co

 Default Login:

 Username: admin